railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_planning.rst

 that has been directly assigned to her, or one which is high on the priority list that she is capable of completing, but is not yet directly assigned to anybody.

-At the end of the period you can compare the duration of effective work on the different project to that of the initial estimate.
+At the end of the period you can compare the duration of effective work on the different projects to that of the initial estimate.
 Print the plan to obtain a comparison of the planned working time and the real time worked.

 .. figure::  images/planning_stat.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Comparison of planned hours, worked hours and the productivity of employees by project*